MLCS "U-Turn" Router Lift

 U-Turn Router Lift

-Keep your work on the table and adjust the router from the side!
+The 18-1/2" Height Adjustment Handle lets you keep your work on the table and adjust the router from the side

 This professional quality router lift is precisely machined from aluminum and steel.
 Built to handle the big 4.2" diameter, 3-1/4 HP routers with ease (MLCS Router Motor #9564 and Porter Cable #7518).
 This lift allows very smooth and easy adjustments.
 With over three inches of travel, router bit changes can be made from above the table.
 Sealed ball bearings, brass fittings, heavy duty guide posts and a lead screw mean this router lift is built to last.